 The fact that you have to offer such a disclaimer, or obeisance to a fan’s sensitive defensiveness about the value of their opinion by default, is complete garbage.

 Of course a person’s tastes account for what they think of something.
 Someone who likes Masterpiece Theatre didn’t typically enjoy the slasher flicks of the 1980s.
-But if they called Halloween IV: The Return of Michael Myers garbage, no one asked them to qualify to a 14-year-old kesseljunkie that his love for it was still a good thing.
+But if they called Halloween 4: The Return of Michael Myers garbage, no one asked them to qualify to a young kesseljunkie that his love for it was still a good thing.

 People tangle up their identities with their entertainments so intrinsically that they’ve lost perspective.
 I’ve been there.
 I used to have so much of my personal identity wrapped up in Star Wars that I took insults directed toward any of the movies as a personal insult.